 We have recognized the need to make suicide prevention a statewide priority.
-And yet, much remains to be done.
 Research has identified many strategies that can be effective in preventing suicide, and many of these approaches have not yet been brought to scale.
 Additionally, we realize many of the solutions we would like to implement, to reverse these trends, cannot be done through health care treatment alone.
 This work requires systemic changes, including public policy reforms and addressing the risk factors that contribute to negative outcomes and protective factors that increase resilience.
 The Commission has identified several pieces of legislation that could influence the landscape of suicide prevention activities.
-This list can be found in Appendix X.
+This list can be found in Appendix 6.